AdamYuzhenZhang/Bagelverse/README.md

 - RigTracker.cs is attached to MirrorController.
   - It just takes transforms head and hands of the tracked rig.
   - I want it to also take finger tracking data in next step
-- RigMirror.cs attached to DonutPortal.
+- RigMirror.cs attached to BagelPortal.
   - It reads tracking data from the RigTracker
   - Then assigns mirrored transforms to the rig in the portal
   - Add more features here: body, fingers, legs, etc.